sukesh-ak/ESP32-TUX/README.md

 > You only need a USB Cable and Browser to install and test on your device.

 ## Key Project Goals
+- An easy UI Template to get started quickly
 - UI Scaling for different resolutions
 - Rotate to Landscape / Portrait without code changes
 - Easy re-use of the template with just a header file [Supported Devices here](/main/devices/)